About

 Qanuilirpitaa?
 2017 Nunavik Inuit Health Survey

 I previously worked with the Canada Research Chair on Housing, Community and Health Research Group at McGill University (2017-2019) and the Institut national de santé public du Québec (INSPQ) as a project coordinator and research assistant on the community component of the 2017 Nunavik Inuit Health Survey.
 I was responsible for developing and measuring indicators of community health and well-being for Nunavimmiut.
 I travelled on board the CCG research icebreaker Amundsen to carry out data collection in each of the 14 communities of Nunavik between August-October 2017.
 I completed two additional arctic expeditions in June 2017 and January 2018.
-The results of this work have recently been published (2021; 2022) and are currently being used by the Nunavik Regional Board of Health and Social Services to identify priorities for a new strategic regional health plan.
+The results of this work have recently been published (2021; 2022) and have been used by the Nunavik Regional Board of Health and Social Services to identify priorities for a strategic regional health plan.

 Marine conservation, intersectionality, and resistance in Indonesia